cdvelop/tinystring/docs/betterment/ISSUE_STRING_BUILDER.md

 - **[x] String Pointer Fixes** - Fixed GetString() for string pointers and setString()

 ### ✅ **IMPLEMENTATION COMPLETE**
 All core string builder features have been successfully implemented and integrated.
-The TinyString library now features:
+The fmt library now features:
 - **Zero-allocation transformation chains** using buffer-first strategy
 - **Pool-based memory management** for all Conv objects
 - **Thread-safe operations** with proper error chain handling